QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 Implementation Details and Performance
 ======================================

-Recall the famous quote from Knuth: "Premature optimization is the root of all evil...
+Recall the famous quote from Knuth: "97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%".
 The most common example of premature optimization is trying to use your own mental model of a compiler while writing your code, worried about the efficiency of code and (usually incorrectly) second-guessing the compiler.

 Concretely, the lessons in this section are

 1. Don't worry about optimizing your code unless you need to.
 Code clarity is your first-order concern.
 2. If you use other people's packages, they can worry about performance and you don't need to.
-3. If you absolutely need that "critical 3%" your intuition about performance is usually wrong on modern CPUs and GPUs, so let the compiler do its job..
+3. If you absolutely need that "critical 3%" your intuition about performance is usually wrong on modern CPUs and GPUs, so let the compiler do its job.
-4. Benchmarking (e.g. ``@btime``) and `profiling <https://docs.julialang.org/en/v1/manual/profile/>`_ are the tools to figure out performance bottlenecks
+4. Benchmarking (e.g. ``@btime``) and `profiling <https://docs.julialang.org/en/v1/manual/profile/>`_ are the tools to figure out performance bottlenecks.
+If 99% of of computing time is spent in 1 small function, then there is no point optimizing anything else.
 5. If you benchmark to show that a particular part of the code is an issue, and you can't find another library that does a better job, then you can worry about performance.

-You will rarely get to step 3 let alone step 5.
+You will rarely get to step 3, let alone step 5.

 However, there is also a corollary:  "don't pessimize prematurely".
 That is, don't make choices that lead to poor performance without any tradeoff in improved code clarity.
 For example, writing your own algorithms when a high performance algorithm exists in a package or Julia itself, or lazily making a matrix dense and carelessly dropping its structure.

 Implementation Difficulty
 -------------------------

-Numerical analysis tend to refer to the lowest level of code for basic operations (e.g. a dot product, matrix-matrix product, convolutions) as ``kernels``.
+Numerical analysis sometimes to refer to the lowest level of code for basic operations (e.g. a dot product, matrix-matrix product, convolutions) as ``kernels``.

-That sort of code is difficult to write, and performance depends on the characteristics of the underlying hardware such as the `instruction set <https://en.wikipedia.org/wiki/Instruction_set_architecture>`_ available on the particular CPU, the size of the `CPU cache <https://en.wikipedia.org/wiki/CPU_cache>`_, the layout of arrays in memory, and a number of other things.
+That sort of code is difficult to write, and performance depends on the characteristics of the underlying hardware such as the `instruction set <https://en.wikipedia.org/wiki/Instruction_set_architecture>`_ available on the particular CPU, the size of the `CPU cache <https://en.wikipedia.org/wiki/CPU_cache>`_, and the layout of arrays in memory.

-Typically these operations are written in a `BLAS <https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms>`_ library, organized into level.
-The levels roughly correspond to the order of the opertions:  BLAS Level 1 are :math:`O(N)` operations such as linear products, Level 2 are :math:`O(N^2)` operations such as matrix-vector products, and Level 3 are :math:`O(N^3)` such as matrix-matrix products.
+Typically these operations are written in a `BLAS <https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms>`_ library, organized into different levels.
+The levels roughly correspond to the computational order of the operations:  BLAS Level 1 are :math:`O(N)` operations such as linear products, Level 2 are :math:`O(N^2)` operations such as matrix-vector products, and Level 3 are :math:`O(N^3)` such as general matrix-matrix products.

-An example of a BLAS library is the `Intel MKL <https://en.wikipedia.org/wiki/Math_Kernel_Library>`_ used in Matlab and Julia (if an additional package is installed.
+An example of a BLAS library is `OpenBLAS <https://github.com/xianyi/OpenBLAS>`_ used by default in Julia, or  the `Intel MKL <https://en.wikipedia.org/wiki/Math_Kernel_Library>`_ used in Matlab (and Julia if the ``MKL.jl`` package is installed).

-On top of BLAS are `LAPACK <https://en.wikipedia.org/wiki/LAPACK>`_ operations, which are higher level kernels, such as Matrix factorizations and eigenvalue algorithms, and are often in the same libraries (e.g. MKL).
+On top of BLAS are `LAPACK <https://en.wikipedia.org/wiki/LAPACK>`_ operations, which are higher level kernels, such as matrix factorizations and eigenvalue algorithms, and are often in the same libraries (e.g. MKL has both BLAS and LAPACK functionality).

-The details of all of these are irrelevant, but if you are talking to people about performance, they will inevitably through out all of these concepts.
-There are a few important lessons to keep in mind:
+The details of these packages are not especially relevant, but if you are talking about performance, people will inevitably start discussing these different packages and kernels.
+There are a few important things to keep in mind:

 1. Leave writing kernels to the experts.
 Even simple sounding algorithms can be very complicated to make high performance.
 2. Your intuition about performance of code is probably going to be wrong.
-If you use high quality libraries, you don't need to use your intuition.
+If you use high quality libraries rather than writing your own kernels, you don't need to use your intuition.
 3. Don't get distracted by the jargon or acronyms above if you are reading about performance.
-But see point 1 if you try to implement it.

 Row and Column-Major Ordering
 -----------------------------

-Finally, there is one practical issue which may influence your code.
-Since memory in a CPU is linear, dense matrices need to be stored by either stacking columns (called `column-major order <https://en.wikipedia.org/wiki/Row-_and_column-major_order>`) or by columns (called row-major order).
+There is a practical performance issue which may influence your code.
+Since memory in a CPU is linear, dense matrices need to be stored by either stacking columns (called `column-major order <https://en.wikipedia.org/wiki/Row-_and_column-major_order>`_) or rows.

-The reason this matters is that compilers can generate better performance if they work in contiguous chunks of memory rather than jumping around, and this becomes especially important with large matrices due to the interaction with the CPU cache.
-Choosing the wrong order when there is no benefit in code clarity is a classic example of premature pessimization.
-The performance difference can be orders of magnitude in some cases, and nothing in other cases.
+The reason this matters is that compilers can generate better performance if they work in contiguous chunks of memory, and this becomes especially important with large matrices due to the interaction with the CPU cache.
+Choosing the wrong order when there is no benefit in code clarity is a an example of premature pessimization.
+The performance difference can be orders of magnitude in some cases, and nothing in others.

 One option is to use the functions that let the compiler choose the most efficient way to traverse memory.
 If you need to choose the looping order yourself, then you might want to experiment with swapping whether you go through columns or rows first.
-Other times, let Julia decide, i.e. ``enumerate`` and ``eachindex`` will choose the right approach
+Other times, let Julia decide, i.e. ``enumerate`` and ``eachindex`` will choose the right approach.

 Julia, Fortran, and Matlab all use column-major order while C/C++ and Python use row-major order.
 This means that if you find an algorithm written for C/C++/Python you will sometimes need to make small changes if performance is an issue.